This website uses cookies to help you make the most of your visit.

 Principle 2.
 Staff

 The pharmacy’s team members work together to manage the day‐to‐day workload within the pharmacy.
-And the team have the skills to deliver services safely, and they know how to raise a concern if they have one.
-Some ongoing structured training could enhance the service provided.
+They have the skills to deliver services safely, and they know how to raise a concern if they have one.
+The pharmacy team has informal training from the pharmacist but doesn't have structured ongoing training which could mean that learning needs are not always addressed .

 Principle 3.
 Premises

-The pharmacy's website does not provide all the required relevant information to people using its services.
-Some of the information displayed is potentially misleading.
-And the pharmacy is advertising the off-licence use of medicines which is against MHRA guidance.
+The pharmacy's website provides all the required relevant information to people using its services.
 People can receive services at the pharmacy in private when they need to.
 The pharmacy keeps its premises safe, secure, and appropriately maintained.

 Principle 4.
 Services, including medicines management